w0lfschild/iMessageParity/README.md

 # Information:

 - Designed for 10.10+
-- iMessageParity is a mySIMBL plugin that allows you to send iMessages with effects on macOS
+- iMessageParity is a MacForge plugin that allows you to send iMessages with effects on macOS
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Note: